Sophia

 Sophia is a poetic re-envisioning of philosopher Jean Paul Sartre’s Existentialism and Human Emotions, a cornerstone of the Existentialist movement.

-As a feminist critique of being, the text distills the etymological terrain of philo-sophia from the perspective of its (missing) namesake, Sophia, the Greek personification of wisdom.
+The project distills the etymological terrain of philo-sophia from the perspective of its (missing) namesake, Sophia, the Greek personification of wisdom.
 Specifically, what has philosophy done with its professed love of the woman steeped in wisdom?
 Where has she gone in the plane of abstract ideas that shape existence?
 Philosophia has run askew, scattering her somewhere in the past.

 design